 PARAGUAY BIRDING TOUR: DETAILED ITINERARY

-Paraguay: Day 1 Our tour begins this morning at Asunción, the capital of Paraguay, where we will stay overnight.
+Paraguay: Day 1 Our Paraguay birding tour begins this morning at Asunción airport in the capital of Paraguay.
+We will stay overnight in the city.

 Our first afternoon will be spent at the RAMSAR site at the Bahía de Asunción, just a few kilometres outside the capital on an inlet of the Rio Paraguay.
 Located on the South American migration superhighway, we will be scanning this internationally important wetland site for waterbirds and combing the surrounding marshes for secretive reed dwellers.

-Our trip is timed to coincide with the southbound migration of Nearctic waders and we will likely record good numbers of American Golden Plovers, Greater and Lesser Yellowlegs, and White-rumped, Pectoral and Stilt Sandpipers, as well as resident White-backed Stilts and Collared Plovers.
-Flocks of Wilson’s Phalaropes spin on the water amongst aggregations of White-winged Coots, Neotropic Cormorants and, with some good fortune, duck species such as Silver Teal and Rosy-billed Pochard (or Rosybill).
+Nearctic migrant shorebirds will be present at this season and we will likely record good numbers of American Golden Plovers, Greater and Lesser Yellowlegs, and White-rumped, Pectoral and Stilt Sandpipers, as well as resident White-backed Stilts and Collared Plovers.
+Flocks of Wilson’s Phalaropes spin on the water amongst aggregations of White-winged Coots and Neotropic Cormorants.
 The Bahía de Asunción is host annually to internationally important counts of the near-threatened Buff-breasted Sandpiper.
 Less frequent, but also possible, are Hudsonian Godwit and Upland Sandpiper.
-Loafing flocks of Black Skimmers, and Large-billed and Yellow-billed Terns are usually present.
+Loafing flocks of Black Skimmers and Large-billed and Yellow-billed Terns are usually present.

-Amongst the raptors we will see here are Snail Kite, White-tailed Kite, Lesser Yellow-headed Vulture, Southern Crested-Caracara and maybe even Osprey.
-Scrubby areas are the place to look for Red-crested Finch and flocks of seedeaters, of which Double-collared, Tawny-bellied and White-bellied are the most numerous.
-Striped Cuckoo, Pale-breasted Spinetail, Barred Antshrike and Tawny-crowned Pygmy-Tyrant are skulkers in dense vegetation that will take a little patience to see.
-White Monjita, Fork-tailed Flycatcher, Great Kiskadee and Tropical Kingbird are the most conspicuous of the myriad tyrant flycatchers on offer, and these also include semi-terrestrial species such as Cattle and Spectacled Tyrants, Black-backed Water-Tyrant and Grey Monjita.
+Amongst the raptors we will see here are Snail and White-tailed Kites, Lesser Yellow-headed Vulture, Southern Crested Caracara and maybe Osprey.
+Scrubby areas are the place to look for Red-crested Finch, Greyish Saltator and flocks of seedeaters, of which Double-collared, Tawny-bellied and White-bellied are the most numerous.
+Striped Cuckoo, Pale-breasted Spinetail, Barred Antshrike and Tawny-crowned Pygmy Tyrant are skulkers in dense vegetation that will take a little patience to see.
+White Monjita, Fork-tailed Flycatcher, Great Kiskadee and Tropical Kingbird are the most conspicuous of the many tyrant flycatchers on offer, and these also include semi-terrestrial species such as Cattle and Spectacled Tyrants, Black-backed Water Tyrant and Grey Monjita.